lucsan/siteBuilder/README.md

 Clone the pre-constructed build mode from git https://github.com/lucsan/siteBuilder

+It is an idea to clone with the name of your new site eg: `git clone git@github.com:lucsan/sitebuilder.git myProject` as this will save you having to rename your project folder at a later point in time🕕.

 You should now have the demo site set in 3 folders.
 Your site components (html files) are organized into __3__ main folders: `templates`, `data`, and `assets`.
 You should also have a package.json which is used by npm to load the site generator.

  _use_ `npm install` to install the generator.